Vietnam

 There wasn’t a single day in Hoi An when we skipped having a glass of coconut coffee!
 Every cafe in this UNESCO Heritage Town has its own version, and we couldn’t get enough of them.
 Coconut milk is poured into a glass of coffee decoction and mixed until it reaches a rich, creamy consistency.

 It’s then topped with whipped cream and bits of crushed ice to cool and thicken the mixture.
-Sweetened with sugar, the chilled coconut milk cuts the bitterness of the coffee and adds a sweet, coconutty flavor.
+Sweetened with sugar, the chilled coconut milk cuts the bitterness of the coffee and adds a sweet, coconutty flavour.
 In some cafes, they also served it with coconut cream, which I loved.

 Where to try coconut coffee in Hoi An? – 25S Cafe, Chu An, Cong Ca Phe, Nourish, and Phe La are just a few places where you can try the best coconut coffee, but there are tons of other good places too!